TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/TypoScriptAnArray/Index.rst

 There the property 'wrap' is known, and the text "Hello world" will be inserted at the pipe (:code:`|`) position and returned.

-It is important to be aware this relationship in order understand the behaviour of TypoScript.
+It is important to be aware of this relationship in order understand the behaviour of TypoScript.
 For example, if the above TypoScript is extended with the following line: